Caleb Carr: Early career

 James Chace brought Carr on to organize and edit his acclaimed book, Endless War, dealing with the crisis in Central America, which Carr then covered as a freelance journalist for the Berkshire Eagle and The New York Times.
-In 1988 Carr and Chace co-authored America Invulnerable: The Quest for Absolute Security from 1812 to Star Wars, an unprecedented and highly acclaimed study of America's traditional and unequivocal approach to national security, beginning with the Founders.
+In 1988 Carr and Chace co-authored America Invulnerable: The Quest for Absolute Security from 1812 to Star Wars, an unprecedented and highly acclaimed study of United States of America's traditional and unequivocal approach to national security, beginning with the nation's founders.
 From the book: "For more than two centuries, the United States has aspired to a condition of perfect safety from foreign threats.
 Alarmed by even potential dangers to the nation's security, Americans have forcefully responded to both real and imagined assaults against our own borders as well as against those of foreign nations and provinces whose security we have seen as either strategically or politically linked to our own ...
 Yet the goal of absolute security has constantly eluded us."

 In 1989 he became a contributing editor to MHQ: The Quarterly Journal of Military History, a position he still held in 1994.

 In 1991 Carr published The Devil Soldier: The Story of Frederick Townsend Ward, the American Soldier of Fortune Who Became a God in China, a biography, and the first of his books to receive wide recognition.
 According to The New York Times, "by marshaling his scholarship well and setting it out as an adventure story, Mr. Carr gives a good picture of the buccaneering milieu of the time, and makes a plausible case for the devil soldier being on the side of the angels."

 Carr was also active in Hollywood in the 1980s and '90s as a screenwriter and producer.
 He wrote one movie for television, Bad Attitudes (1991), but the revision and execution of his script deeply disappointed him.